What is x402r

 Composability

-- Conditions can be combined with And/Or/Not logic
+- Conditions compose with And/Or/Not logic

 - Operators can share condition implementations